chanimaybruch/portfolio/Mobile Plan Classifier Model/README.md

 pandas, matplotlib, seaborn, sklearn, machine learning classification

 ## Result
-Using a RandomForestClassifer Model, achieved a 79% accuracy for determining which new mobile plan a subscriber would select based on their previous mobile plan usage.
+Built a classification model with 79% accuracy to segment customers for targeted marketing of new mobile plans based on their current plan behavior.